Programs & Events

 Our Artist-of-the-Month program features the work of a new artist each month.
 The Chamber offices are open for the artist’s reception during the Claremont Art Walk, every first Saturday of the month.
 This program celebrates the work of local artists and continues to fulfill our mission of supporting the arts in the community.

 *To be considered for an exhibition or for more information email Mary Roy email@example.com

 Public Sculpture Project

 The program provides public exposure to the visual arts, and is intended to inspire a sense of place among the residents of the community.
-The sculpture is owned by the artist, and is displayed at the site temporarily for roughly 18 months, after which time it is returned to the artist.
+The sculpture is owned by the artist and displayed at the site temporarily, after which it is returned to the artist.

 Since the project was created, local artists Jim Mitchell, Barbara Beretich and Christina Cassaro have displayed their works.
 Artists wishing to be considered for this project are invited to submit their resumes and proposals to the Claremont Community Foundation.